Chrislii820/Image-Caption-Generator/README.txt

 15_percent_test_set.cvs + 15_percent_test_set.txt: splited caption from flickr8K, used to do testing
 data_loader.py: Helper function of ResNet50-LSTM-attention model

-Please feel fee to email me if you get problem.
-If you want to run the notebook, please check your path to the file.
+Please feel free to email me if you have any problems.
+Please check your path before you run the notebook.
 Thank You